 Naples’ location on the Tyrrhenian Sea makes the city a seafood mecca.
 Neighborhood markets teem with clams and shellfish, and the small yet full-flavored preserved anchovy remains a staple ingredient in Naples cuisine.
 Fish fans can buy large tins filled with acciughe, plump, salted anchovies loaded with flavor, at grocery stores in the city.

 What these foods have in common is that they’re all better versions compared to what you can find at home… unless you live in Naples.
-As you start your culinary exploration of Italy’s third largest city, we recommend starting with the following Naples food favorites:
+As you start your culinary exploration of Italy’s third largest city, we recommend starting with the following Neapolitan food favorites:

 The words ‘Naples’ and ‘Pizza’ are inexorably tied together with the city’s pizza rating among the best in the world.
 Accordingly, you’ll want to eat as much pizza as possible when you visit Naples whether you follow our detailed Naples pizza guide, book a street food tour or attend an interactive pizza-making workshop.